TSP 0-46-0

 Provides 42% water-soluble phosphorus for immediate absorption by plants.

-It enhances the development of the root system, promoting the absorption of nutrients and water.
+It enhances root system development, promoting the absorption of nutrients and water.

 Ideal for basic lubrication